 But wait a second, closing is just a couple of weeks away.
 The buyer that you loved oh so much before is now the biggest A hole in world to you and your initial reaction is to tell them where they can stick their repairs request after giving them a very deliberate finger gesture.

-Well after six years in the trenches of marketing and selling homes I can tell you that is not always the best approach.
+Well after seven plus years in the trenches of marketing and selling homes I can tell you that is not always the best approach.
 Egos run high in large transactions and buyers will cancel offers even when it is against their interests.
 Assuming a firm commitment just because a home inspection and appraisal are already paid for is not the smartest assumption to make.

 Here are some of the major sticking points that are the most common issues.